Richard J. Berry: Social initiatives

-In 2011 Berry launched a homelessness aid initiative, called Albuquerque Heading Home.
+In 2011, Berry launched a homelessness aid initiative called Albuquerque Heading Home.
+Heading Home had existed in some form since 2004, through its men’s shelter at the Albuquerque Opportunity Center.
 This program provides chronically homeless, medically vulnerable individuals with housing through partnerships with local service providers.
 Since 2011, 646 individuals and families have been housed through the program.
 A study by the University of New Mexico found that it was 31% more cost-effective to house chronically homeless, medically-vulnerable individuals through the program than to let them remain on the streets.

 In August 2013, Berry announced a pay equity taskforce to address gender-based wage and salary inequality.
 As a result of task force recommendations, in May 2015 the City Council passed a bill supported by Berry that gave incentives to companies bidding for city contracts that can prove that they pay women within 10% of what they pay men in comparable jobs.

 In 2015, Berry launched the There's A Better Way campaign.
 The initiative helps to eradicate homelessness in the Albuquerque area.
 With the help of St. Martin's Hospitality Center, a van goes out in the morning picks up panhandlers and homeless people.
 They pay the individuals $9 an hour, give them lunch, and then at the end of the day go back to St. Martin's and get invited to engage into programs that may help them to end their homelessness.
 To date, about 1,200 day jobs have been provided and over 180 people have been connected with some kind of permanent employment opportunities.
 Through the program about 100,000 pounds of trash and weeds have been cleaned up from about 310 city blocks.